department-of-veterans-affairs/vets-website/va-gov/pages/education/change-gi-bill-benefits.md

 <div class="va-introtext">

-Transferring to a different college or training program?
-Find out how to request a change to your GI Bill school or program so you can keep receiving funding to help pay for your education or training.
+Find out when and how to request a change to your GI Bill or other VA education benefits so you can keep receiving funding to help pay for your education or training.

 </div>

-<h2>How do I request changes to my GI Bill benefits?</h2>
+<h2>When do I need to request changes to my GI Bill or other VA education benefits?</h2>

+You'll need to request changes to your benefits if any of the descriptions below are true for you.

+**Request changes to your benefit if you:**
+- Are transferring to a different school, **or**
+- Are changing your educational, professional, or vocational goal, **or**
+- Left your school or training program due to unsatisfactory attendance, progress, or conduct, and you're now reentering the same program, **or**
+- Were receiving VA education benefits as a Veteran and now want to receive benefits while on active duty

+<h2>How do I request changes to my benefits?</h2>

 <h3>If you're a Veteran or Servicemember</h3>